-Prosecutors seek Friday court appearance for Epstein pal
+Prosecutors seek Friday court appearance for Epstein friend

 The arrest of Maxwell, a citizen of the U.S., France and the United Kingdom, came after she was described by some Epstein’s victims as his chief enabler, someone who recruited and groomed young girls for abuse.
 Prosecutors say Maxwell had both a personal and professional relationship with Epstein.

-Authorities said she sometimes hired girls to give him massages before joining along as Epstein tried to engage the girls in sex acts.
+Authorities said she sometimes hired girls to give him massages before joining as Epstein tried to engage the girls in sex acts.

 Prosecutors last week outlined some arguments to keep Maxwell detained.
-They cited her wealth, where she has had access to over $20 million in 15 bank accounts in recent years, along with her extensive international ties and the likelihood of a lengthy prison sentence if she is convicted.
+They cited her wealth, saying she has had access to over $20 million in 15 bank accounts in recent years, along with her extensive international ties and the likelihood of a lengthy prison sentence if she is convicted.

 Evidence in the case includes detailed corroborated information from multiple victims, along with documents including flight records, diary entries and business records, prosecutors said.